-2. Digital Media in Theory and Practice (15 ECTS).
-The theoretical focus of the module is basic theories of communication, media theories, theories of computer-mediated communication, and historical and present ideas of the communicative potential of the computer.
-The practical focus of the module is design of communication and visual-aesthetic experiences on the web.
+3. Digital Media in Theory and Practice (10 ECTS points)

+The theoretical focus of the module is theories on digital-media communication and historical as well as present-day conceptions of digital units and the communicative potential of platforms.
+The practical focus of the module is the design of communication and programming for digital communication platforms.